 You do not need to book to visit the Office, but they do recommend that you contact them in advance of your visit to ensure they possess the documents you wish to consult.

-You can take photographs of certain documents, but the Office makes a charge to people wishing to take advantage of this service.
+You can take photographs of certain documents, but Bristol Archives makes a charge to people wishing to take advantage of this service.
 You also need to complete a copyright declaration form.
 Some documents cannot be photographed if doing so would damage them.
 Scanning devices however are not permitted because they could harm the documents.

 The Archive does not have a cafe, but one is accessible in the Create Centre, which is housed in the same building.
-They do however have a rest area with a drinks machine, where you can eat your own food.
+The Office does however have a rest area with a drinks machine, where you can eat your own food.

 They offer a Research Service if you are unable to visit the Archive.

-Everyone visiting the Archive has to sign in, but you do not need to take formal ID with you in order to visit them.
+Everyone visiting Bristol Record Office has to sign in, but you do not need to take formal ID with you in order to visit them.

 For further information regarding Archives in Gloucestershire, please visit my page regarding Gloucestershire Archives.